Searching for Gita, the Little Pearl: Part 4

 "He is right, Gita.
 I have work to do.
 And you can join us for lunch when you get back."

-During the drive Gita pondered this side to Ula she had never seen before.
-She had always taken Ula for the stereotypical abused wife who lived in dread of her husband, and did whatever he demanded.
-Clearly, Ula had learned a thing or two over the years.
-She offered a silent prayer for protection for Ula and buried her nose into the flowers again.
+During the drive Gita pondered this side to Aunt Ula she had never seen before.
+She had always taken Aunt Ula for the stereotypical abused wife who lived in dread of her husband, and did whatever he demanded.
+Clearly, she had learned a thing or two over the years.
+Gita offered a silent prayer for protection for Aunt Ula and buried her nose into the flowers again.
 "Don't they smell heavenly?"

 "Yes, my car will smell like perfume for days," Borys chuckled.
 "But it's all for a good cause, is it not, daughter?"